BobKuczewski/Run1802/README.md

     nint    connected to GPIO 20
     ndmai   connected to GPIO 21
     qout    connected to GPIO 22
-    nef1    connected to GPIO 23 (not implemented yet) tpb     connected to GPIO 24
+    nef1    connected to GPIO 23
+    tpb     connected to GPIO 24
     tpa     connected to GPIO 25
     clock   connected to GPIO 26